 Make the Effort to Truly Understand

 Too often we’re just listening to the words and not really to the heart.
 We have to listen to the whole message.
-There needs to be a clear commitment to listening to what my spouse is trying to say, and to be a safe environment in which they can share their deepest feelings.
+There needs to be a clear commitment to listening to what my spouse is trying to say, and to create a safe environment where they can share their deepest feelings.

 The key word here is empathy – where I’m trying to see what it‘s like to look at life through their eyes.
 Sure, my viewpoint is so clear to me and my position seems so right, and I’ve got my points that I want to make in this discussion.
 But winning the argument can’t be what it’s about.
 As it says in Philippians 2:3-4, “Look not only to your own interests, but also to the interests of others.”

 We need to listen with more than just with our ears; we really need to go below the surface.
 Researchers estimate that 65 per cent or more of our communication is nonverbal.
-Paying attention to body language and your spouse’s actions will help you grasp what they mean by the words they say.
+Paying attention to body language and your spouse’s actions will help you grasp what they really mean.
 And the more our spouse senses that we are truly hearing them, the more secure they will feel to continue sharing at deeper levels.

 Authenticity and Sensitivity

-If we want to grow in our marital intimacy, it requires that we be authentic with one another.
+If we want to grow in our marital intimacy, we need to be authentic with one another.
 There is no place for deceit or dishonesty within marriage.
 The intimacy we are pursuing is one in which we are fully known, and yet fully loved.

 Full transparency is risky, because it requires us to lay our heart bare for another to see.
 We fear sharing at this depth because there is a chance we will be rejected when the person sees us for who we really are.
 And that’s why it’s so critical to foster a sense of safety.
 My spouse needs to know that if she shares what’s really going on inside, I’m not going to reject her or drop the hammer on her.
 She also needs to know that she can take my words at face value and believe what I’m saying to her.
 If that trust doesn’t exist, then we have no communication.